 non standard data types: historical funding, open interest, indexes, liquidations and more

-fair, transparent pricing with discounts for indie quants, small prop shops and academic researchers
+fair, transparent pricing with discounts for solo trades, small prop shops and academic researchers

 consolidated real-time market data streaming support via Tardis.dev open source libraries that connect directly to exchanges' public WebSocket APIs (no API key required)

 full historical order book reconstruction at any given point in time

 In total over 20 000 distinct instruments & currency pairs across leading derivatives and spot cryptocurrency exchanges is supported.
 We collect and provide data for all instruments & currency pairs available on given exchange with some exceptions for spot exchanges where we collect high caps currency pairs only (due to exchanges API limitations).

 We do provide discounts in a transparent form via different subscriptions types.